University of Wisconsin–Madison

 Transportation

 Zipcar is on the UW–Madison campus!
-Discounted personal memberships are available for UW students, staff and faculty and UW Health employees.
+Discounted personal memberships are available for UW students, staff, faculty, and UW Health employees.
 Join today!

 For vehicle locations, individual membership information, and to sign up, visit the Zipcar website.